xuehuichao/correction_detector/README.md

 # Correction Detector

-Wondering what edits were made to a sentence, and why?
-This server figures that out.
+Want to summarize your revisions to a sentence?

 ![Quickly figuring out what modificatios occured to a sentence.](demo.gif)